 Why do we have problems with clutter?

-“Clutter and hoarding behavior are very common problems,” says clinical psychologist Scott Bea, PsyD.
-Part of the problem is cultural: We live in a society that’s driven by consumerism, and many people amass things that they don’t need simply because acquiring stuff is what Americans do, he says.
+Part of the problem is cultural: We live in a society driven by consumerism, and many people amass things they don’t need simply because acquiring stuff is embedded in our society.

 And because our culture is so focused on acquiring things, many of us have trouble recognizing when we have enough — or too much.

-The word clutter actually comes from the middle English word “clotter.”
-You might say it can clot the flow of life, stopping you from using what you have, and making it hard to identify what you really need.
+The word “clutter” actually comes from the Middle English word “clotteren.”
+You might say it can “clot” the flow of life, stopping you from using what you have and making it hard to identify what you really need.

-If you struggle to make decisions about what to do with an object once you’re done with it, you might escape the tense situation by just not deciding.
-Once you get into a habit of this, things start to pile up, and before you know it, there’s a clutter problem.
+If you struggle to decide what to do with an object once you’re done with it, you might escape the stressful situation by just … not deciding.
+Once you get into a habit of this, things can start to pile up, and before you know it, there’s a clutter problem.

 - This reminds me of a special moment in my life.